-If the provider has difficulty determining whether you have gynecomastia, he or she may recommend that you have a mammogram, a specialized x-ray of the breast.
+If the provider has difficulty determining whether you have gynecomastia, he or she may recommend that you have a breast ultrasound or a mammogram, a specialized radiograph of the breast.

 Laboratory tests — In certain situations, blood tests may be ordered to measure the level of hormones.
 Blood tests are not usually needed if the cause of the gynecomastia (eg, puberty, drugs) is known.

 The best treatment for gynecomastia depends upon its cause, duration, and severity, and whether it causes pain or discomfort.

 Adolescents — Because pubertal gynecomastia usually goes away on its own, treatment is not usually recommended initially.
 Instead, the provider will keep close tabs on the condition for several months.
 In most cases, pubertal gynecomastia resolves during that time.